 If you want to insert a reusable block in another website, simply click on Export as JSON to export the block and then click on Import from JSON to import the block to another website.

 Update: it turns out that this is a global option, which means that if you create a reusable block and later adjust that block, it will be updated on all pages/posts.
+So, make sure you always convert a reusable block to a regular block.

 That’s it, let me know if it worked for you.
 I’m really excited about this feature and find it very handy!